 - Another owner occupant strategy is to buy a multifamily property and live in one of the units.
 If you buy a 1-4 unit property, you can get an owner occupant loan if you live in one of the units.
 You could move out and rent the unit after one year or continue to live there.

 - Seller financing can also be used to reduce the amount of cash needed to buy a rental.
 The problem with seller financing is finding a seller willing to loan money back to you.
-If you can find seller financing, in my experience the sellers willing to do this are looking for top dollar on their properties and I want a great deal when I buy.
+If you can find seller financing in my experience, the sellers willing to do this are looking for top dollar on their properties and I want a great deal when I buy.

 - A very risky strategy is to buy a rental property with a hard money loan and then refinance that property into a conventional mortgage.
-This strategy requires a lot of experience and is very risky because hard money loans have to be refinanced with a year or less
+This strategy requires a lot of experience and is very risky because hard money loans have to be refinanced within a year or less

 What is the easiest way to save more money for rentals?

-I can say this from personal experience; the easiest way to save more money than you are now is to make more money.
+I can say this from personal experience, the easiest way to save more money than you are now is to make more money.
 Many personal finance experts suggest saving as much as 50% of your income.
 That is very hard to do if you don’t make much money and hard to do even when you do make a lot of money.
 Our society and economy is based on consumers spending money and it is tough to save.
 Making more money makes it easier to save if you don’t raise your spending habits with your additional income.
 So many people automatically start spending money when they get a raise or a bonus.

 I am not saying you should never start raising your spending habits.
 I am not a frugal person and I think it is good to spend money on things that make us happy.
 Before you start raising your spending habits, save money and save a lot of it.
 The more money you save the better off you will be financially, whether you invest in real estate or something else.
-If you have money saved up and have investments you will feel better about spending money on things that really make you happy as well.
+If you have money saved up and have investments, you will feel better about spending money on things that really make you happy as well.